Pentagon lifts U.S. ban on women in combat

 "Over more than a decade of war, they have demonstrated courage and skill and patriotism," he said.

-The move topples another social barrier in the U.S. armed forces, two years after the Pentagon scrapped its "Don't Ask, Don't Tell" ban on gays and lesbians serving openly in the military.
+The move topples another societal barrier in the U.S. armed forces, two years after the Pentagon scrapped its "Don't Ask, Don't Tell" ban on gays and lesbians serving openly in the military.

-The decision to open up the additional jobs to women came as Panetta prepares to leave the Pentagon after about 18 months in office.
-Senate confirmation hearings for former Senator Chuck Hagel, President Barack Obama's nominee to succeed Panetta, are scheduled for next week.

-Obama expressed strong support for the new policy, as did civilian and military leaders from the different services.
+President Barack Obama expressed strong support for the new policy, as did top civilian and military officials.

 "Today every American can be proud that our military will grow even stronger with our mothers, wives, sisters and daughters playing a greater role in protecting this country we love," Obama said, calling the decision a "historic step."